-Fritz Lang's cruelty to his actors was legendary.
+Fritz Lang's cruelty to the actors was legendary.
 Peter Lorre was thrown down the stairs into the cellar over a dozen times.
 When Lang wanted to hire Lorre for Human Desire (1954) over two decades later, the actor refused.

 Contrary to popular belief, Fritz Lang did not change the title from "The Murderers are Among Us" to "M" due to fear of persecution by the Nazis.
 He changed the title during filming, influenced by the scene where one of the criminals writes the letter on his hand.
 Lang thought "M" was a more interesting title.